 Fresh garlic is used to do what garlic does so well and add a bump of flavor.
 While white onion, which is a tad more mild, commonly used in Mexico, adds even more flavor without overpowering the dish.

-The brown sugar is the touch of sweet and the tamari the touch of salty in this recipe.
-Lime juice for a dash of acid.
+The maple syrup is the touch of sweet and the tamari the touch of salty in this recipe.
 And liquid smoke for added depth and umami.

 How to Make Jackfruit Carnitas

 This recipe is simple to make!
 In just 30 minutes you will have a meat alternative for your tacos, burritos, sandwiches, and more!

 To get started on the recipe, drain the jackfruit well and shred it into something that resembles pulled pork.
 The easiest way to do this is to use your hands.
 With the jackfruit in a large bowl, simply squeeze the jackfruit until it breaks into soft shredded bits.
 Then chop the hard center cores that are left into bite size pieces that match your shredded jackfruit.
 The cores will soften when cooked.

 Next, heat the oil in a pan and saute your garlic along with the onions for a few minutes.
 Then add the spices and saute for another minute making sure to coat the onions.
 Now, toss in the jackfruit along with all the other ingredients and cook uncovered at medium heat for 10 to 15 minutes until the liquid has reduced to almost nothing.
 Finally, turn the heat up to high and cook for 2 to 3 minutes to crisp up the jackfruit.